teddygroves/bibat/README.md

 ```

 If you want to use bibat's Python api but not the example project, you can
-install it to your python enviornment as follows:
+install it to your python environment as follows:

 ```sh
 $ pip install bibat